Auties00/Cobalt/README.md

 ### Java version

-This library was built for [Java 17](https://openjdk.java.net/projects/jdk/17/), the latest LTS.
+This library was built for [Java 21](https://openjdk.java.net/projects/jdk/21/), the latest LTS.

+### Breaking changes policy

+Until the library doesn't reach release 1.0, there will be major breaking changes between each release.
+This is needed to finalize the design of the API.
+After this milestone, breaking changes will be present only in major releases.

 ### Optimizing memory usage